ywang037/delta-ntu-slerp4/Anaconda envirionment/README.md

-# Install TesorFlow and Keras with Ananconda
+# Install TesorFlow and Keras with Ananconda on Windows

 ### Download and install the Anaconda.
 Donwload and install the latest version of Anaconda from [official website](https://www.anaconda.com/download/).